stride-nyc/autopilot-scripts/README.md

 brew link python@3.11
 ```

-You should [authenticate with GitHub using a personal access token][github-access-token].
+You should [authenticate to GitHub using a personal access token][github-access-token].

 [github-access-token]: https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens